Matt-Greff/ambyint_full_stack/README.md

 `yarn build`
 (a build is also made post `yarn install` for ease of deployment.)

+## Upcoming

+I based the preliminary webpack layout from the sources listed below but due to me wanting to make this boilerplate from the ground up I may soon switch repositories and begin developing the webpack layout from scratch, once that happens I will list the link to the repo here.
+It will incorporate a very similar design and attention to testing both front end and backend, being deployment ready, demonstrated routes, and having good practices with react garunteed(linted).

 ## Currently Working

 Webpack is currently working, and `yarn dev` will bring up the webpack-dev-server.